cyralinc/brewOPA/README.md

 # brewOPA

-brewOPA is a data access control framework built on top of [Open Policy Agent (OPA)](www.openpolicyagent.org).
+brewOPA is an extensible open-source framework that enables developers to easily brew data access control policies for [Open Policy Agent (OPA)](www.openpolicyagent.org) by writing them in the human-friendly YAML.

 ## Usage